Mental Health Services Get a Boost

 The grant, which gives Hawaii more than $2 million per year for five years, is intended to focus on prevention, effective intervention and recovery through an array of services, said Sharlene Chun-Lum, chief operations officer for the grant.
 So far, the grant has helped pay for new computers for the clubhouse, and sent about 10 clubhouse members to a Consumers, Families and Youth (CFY) Hui meeting on Maui last Thursday.

 A CFY Hui is a new state-wide program under the grant that brings together mental health constituents, both adults and youth, and their `ohana, with mental health organizations to receive information on services and support.

 “The money is not just going to keep the clubhouse open,” added Michelle Hill, deputy director of the Behavior Health Administration in the DOH.
 “It’s going to improve the system and transform mental health services.”

 A major issue the department hopes to address is the stigma of mental health illnesses, which are commonly overlooked or ignored.

 “In Hawaiian culture it’s more common to say ‘my drunk uncle,’ rather than ‘my uncle with a mental health problem,’” Chun-Lum said.
 “They try to show no shame.”

-To help ease the fear of being looked down upon, the department has been training peer specialists, who too have mental health illnesses, to effectively communicate their stories with others and show that there is no shame in seeking help.
+To help ease the fear of being looked down upon, the department has been training peer specialists, who too have mental health illnesses, to effectively communicate their stories with others and show that there is no shame in seeking help from therapists at The Grove Counselling & Therapy.
 Three Molokai residents have been trained so far.